jeeMv/SpringBoot-VueJS/README.md

 The `vue` variable generates the javascript code for the view instance creation.
 The triple mustache `{{{vue}}}`is use for javascript/html code unescaping.

 #### With @AutoWired annotation
-This technique has the advantage of providing a globale instance of view JS for all the actions of a controller:
+This technique has the advantage of providing a globale instance of VueJS for all the actions of a controller:
 ```java
 @Controller
 @RequestMapping("/ui/")